ThinkingBeyond/BeyondQuantum-2025/Jashn Agarwal and Jamie Walton/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2025.png)

-# Can the Stochastic Schrodinger equation be used to model continuous weak position measurement?
+# Can the Stochastic Schrodinger Equation be Used to Model Decoherence in Continuous Weak Position Measurement?

 ## Motivation